 Julia Gillard, a Welsh-born lawyer, became Australia's first female prime minister in June 2010 - but was ditched by her party before elections three years later.

 She went on to lead the Labor party into a general election, but public unease over Labor infighting left her struggling, and the poll delivered Australia's first hung parliament in decades.

 Born in the Welsh port town of Barry in 1961, Ms Gillard migrated to Australia with her parents when she was four.

 An outstanding student in her home town, Adelaide, she became president of the Australian Union of Students at Melbourne University in 1983.

-She worked as a lawyer for a firm specialising in class actions and industrial relations and became partner at Slater and Gordon in 1990.
+She worked as a lawyer for a firm specialising in class actions and industrial relations, becoming partner at Slater and Gordon in 1990.